 Following a spring-clean of the workshop I have selected a number of items no longer needed.
 Some are the unused remains of product runs, and others are simply surplus to requirements.
 Quantities are hardly on an industrial scale, but these items may be useful for the amateur organ builder.
 If you are interested in any of the items shown below, please me for more details or to make offers - you will notice a complete lack of prices, as items only have value when wanted.

 This list will change over time, so you would be wise to browse periodically.

 These keys were made for the 2Rs Gavioli to a pattern based on an original.
 They were laser-cut from 1.25mm sheet steel.
-I have six of these keys as pictured, plus four with hardened tips and mounted on wood blocks, two of which are fitted with adjusting screws.
+I have six surplus keys as pictured, plus four with hardened tips and mounted on wood blocks, two of which are fitted with adjusting screws.
 I also have one of the better-preserved originals, also with adjusting screws.